HiteSit/PyMol_Fitter/README.md

     - Removal of non-standard residues and heteroatoms
     - Addition of missing atoms and hydrogens
     - Optimization of hydrogen bonds and minimization
+    - Default on Protoss, fallback on PDBFixer
 2. **Ligand Preparation**:
     - For SMILES input: 3D structure generation
     - For SDF input: Standardization and hydrogen addition
-    - Conformer generation and optimization
+    - CDPKit-based Protonation
 3. **Docking Process**:
     - Binding site detection using reference ligand
-    - Docking with smina (AutoDock Vina derivative)
+    - Docking with Smina
-    - Scoring and pose ranking
 4. **Minimization**:
     - Force field-based energy minimization using OpenMM
     - AMBER ff14SB for proteins